 - ¼ cup sugar

 - chocolate sauce

-Add 1 cup of the hot milk to the yolks and stir well.
+- Add 1 cup of the hot milk to the yolks and stir well.
 Pour the yolk mixture back into the pot and whisk continuously over medium heat until mixture thickens.
-Cool slightly in the pot, stir and cool completely in the fridge (I cooled it in a Ziploc bag).
+Cool slightly in the pot, stir and cool completely in the fridge (I cooled it in a zippered bag).

 Here are a few more recipes you’ll love